gitluis/coralviz/README.md

 The idea is to obtain a coral dataset containing coral information such as location, coral bleaching, or coral diseases with enough different corals and/or metrics to generate multiple visualizations of the data set for further analysis.
 A dashboard containing different graphs showing the information in different forms which could even lead to detecting any similarities in between the coral samples.

 ## Datasets
-Coral data set is available inside the `data` directory.
-See `data/citation.txt` to give credits to the owners of the data sets.
+Coral datasets available inside the `data` directory.

 ## Coral Bleaching
 ![](https://github.com/gitluis/coralviz/blob/master/images/coral-bleaching-explained.jpg)